 Your lost wages are a bit different.
 Usually, if you are not involved in a workers compensation claim, you will have to seek compensation through your PIP carrier.
 However, if you have been involved in a work related accident you would want to exhaust your PIP benefits first and then apply for workers compensation.
-In either case, you should contact the Law Office of Thomas E. Pyles, P.A. at (301)705-5006 for a free no obligation consultation.
+In either case, you should contact the Law Office of Thomas E. Pyles, P.A. at (301)705-5006 for a consultation.

 How long will it take to settle my case?

 How is the decision made on whether to settle my claim or file suit?